-Councillors were suspended and an administrator was put in charge last year the council, created via a forced amalgamation of Gosford City and Wyong Shire in 2016, found itself $89 million in the red.
+Councillors were suspended and an administrator was put in charge last year after the council, created via a forced amalgamation of Gosford City and Wyong Shire in 2016, found itself $32.5 million in the red.

 On Monday local government minister Shelley Hancock announced she was holding a public inquiry to investigate the NSW council’s financial management and its ability to serve the local community.

 It comes after interim administrator Dick Persson released his final report earlier this month.

 In it, Mr Persson said there was no evidence of corruption but “there is absolutely no evidence that the financial collapse of the CCC was caused by the merger”.